Posted in: Good Nutrition

 2. Natural sources such as vegetables and fruits: Certain vegetables like celery, beets, and spinach naturally contain small amounts of sodium.
 Fruits like bananas and oranges also contain some sodium.

-3. Dairy products: Unsweetened yogurt and milk contain sodium naturally.
+3. Dairy products: Unsweetened yoghurt and milk contain sodium naturally.

 4. Nuts and seeds: Some nuts and seeds, like almonds and sunflower seeds, contain small amounts of sodium.